-• Remuneration and Welfare management
+Remuneration and Welfare management

 The company remuneration and welfare management commitment the principle of fairness both internally and externally.
 The remuneration structure is set appropriately by take account the economic situation and the competition mainly in the same type of business.
 Also a compensation in form of rewards, by considering the results of the company's performance.
-In the economic recession during the year 2022, the company has also allocated some budget to help with the cost of living for company's employees.

-Company has allocated welfare benefit covering livelihood of employees such as helping with medical expenses and dental expenses.
+The Company has allocated welfare benefit covering livelihood of employees such as helping with medical expenses and dental expenses.
 The amount in excess of normal social security, annual health checkups, employee uniform, etc.